Nomad-Media/samples/nomad-samples/js/media-api/Readme.md

 ## Step 1

-Open the folder  samples/nomad-samples/js/media-api.
-You should see this:
+Download the code sample from [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FNomad-Media%2Fsamples%2Ftree%2Fmain%2Fnomad-samples%2Fpython%2Fmedia_api) and unzip it.
+Once unzipped you should see this:

 ![](https://files.readme.io/a2cbcd1-image.png)